StanislavOdnorog/SnakeGameSQL/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, bug fixes, or new features, please submit a pull request.
-Let's make this game even better together.